-Are you a teacher who would like to work with students with special needs?
-Our post-baccalaureate certificate in special education gives you the foundational and field-intrinsic knowledge you need in a systematic format combined with exposure to classroom practice.
+Would you like to work with students with special needs?
+Our licensure program in special education gives you the foundational and field-intrinsic knowledge you need in a systematic format combined with exposure to classroom practice.

 A grade of B or higher is required in all coursework.
 The certificate consists of 26 credit hours of coursework for students with a current valid teaching license